wzhings/academic-kickstart/content/cat/index.md

   focal_point = ""
 +++

-Hello friends, here is my cat, Mour-mour (哞哞).
+Hello friends, here is my cat, Mour-mour (哞哞儿).
 Mour is a one-year-old, lively boy.
 I am so happy to live with him as his father, and we both love his mom :family_man_woman_boy:.
 Here are some pictures of him.
 Please enjoy them!

 1. [2020-11-30] Mour-mour is sleeping on my table.
 <img class=“special-img-class” style="width:10% height:10%" src="/img/m1-20201130.jpg" alt="peace dove" title="mour is sleeping on my table"/>